Making sure that your website ranks well on search engines is essential because organic traffic can generate a lot of leads.

-Make sure that you know the best practices and play by that rules!
+Make sure that you know the best practices and play by those rules!

 As always…be useful and bring value to your audience.
-Spammy/scammy behaviors are always punished by search engines.
+Spammy/scammy behaviours are always punished by search engines.

 We partially covered this point when we talked about webmaster tools.